ccarabine/junior-dev-talent/README.md

     - **medium screen devices**
         - The cards will be stacked in two column, 2 rows
     - **Large screen devices**
-        - The cards will be in 1 column
+        - The cards will be in 1 row
 - Hero image with a hiring manager shaking the hand of a candidate through a laptop

 **Get Hired Modal** ( accessed from the home page "Get hired" card)